longturn/freeciv21/docs/Coding/architecture.rst

 The source code is organized in directories at the root of the repository.
 The client and server share a lot of code found in the :file:`common` and :file:`utility` folders.
-The first one contains code to manage the game state, of which both the client and server have a copy, and the second is home to various lower-level utilities that don't have an equivalent in Qt or the standard library.
-Freeciv21 also ships with a couple external dependencies under :file:`dependencies`.
+The first one contains code to manage the game state, of which both the client and server have a copy, and the second is home to various lower-level utilities that do not have an equivalent in Qt or the standard library.
+Freeciv21 also ships with a couple of external dependencies under :file:`dependencies`.

-The client code is grouped in the :file:`client` folder.
+The client code is found in the :file:`client` folder.
 The server code is located under :file:`server`, with the exception of the computer ("AI") players which is under :file:`ai`.
 The code for other programs bundled with Freeciv21, such as the :doc:`Modpack Installer </General/modpack-installer>`, is located under :file:`tools`.

-All the assets used by client and server are grouped under :file:`data`.
+All the assets used by the client and server are grouped under :file:`data`.
 This includes among others :doc:`rulesets </Modding/Rulesets/overview>` and :ref:`tilesets <Modding/index:Tilesets>`.
-Localization files for languages other than English are located under :file:`translations`.
+Localization files are located under :file:`translations`.

-There are a few additional folders that you'll touch less often.
+There are a few additional folders that you will touch less often.
 The table below describes the complete structure of the repository:

 ==================== ==========